apache/spark/docs/sql-programming-guide.md

 # Overview

 Spark SQL is a Spark module for structured data processing.
-It provides a programming abstraction called DataFrames and can also act as a distributed query engine.
+It provides a programming abstraction called DataFrames and can also act as distributed SQL query engine.

 # DataFrames